 What is Culturally Responsive Mathematics Teaching (CRMT)?

 Culturally Responsive Mathematics Teaching (CRMT) is an approach to math education that recognizes and values the cultural, linguistic, and social diversity of students.
 It aims to create a more inclusive and equitable learning environment by incorporating students’ cultural backgrounds, experiences, and perspectives into the teaching and learning of math.
 This approach recognizes that students from different cultural backgrounds may have different ways of understanding and approaching mathematical concepts.
 CRMT aims to create a more inclusive and equitable learning environment where culturally and linguistically diverse learners (CLD) feel valued and can develop a positive identity as math learners.
-This approach also recognizes that students from historically marginalized communities may have negative experiences with mathematics, such as ambiguous teacher expectations, challenging classes, lack of rapport with teachers, limited parental involvement, etc. CRMT seeks to address these experiences and build a positive learning environment for all students.
-The goal of CRMT is to improve mathematical understanding and achievement for all students, including those from marginalized communities by incorporating their lived experiences in math teaching.
+This approach also recognizes that students from historically marginalized communities may have negative experiences with mathematics.
+CRMT seeks to address these experiences and build a positive learning environment for all students.
+CRMT aims to enhance math understanding and achievement for all students by integrating their real-life experiences into teaching.

 Why should we care about Culturally Responsive Mathematics Teaching (CRMT)?
 What does the research say?